 Is the cost worth it?

 The good news is the cost difference between organic and conventional foods is narrowing, especially for certain types of food.
-For example, we picked up some kale at the store last week and the organic kale was actually cheaper than the conventional variety.
+For example, we routinely find the organic kale at our local store to be the same price as the conventional variety.
 While this is good news, it's still more expensive to eat exclusively organic foods.
 So, here are a few tips:

 - Look in the frozen aisle.
 Organic frozen produce can be just as nutritious and often comes at a lower price point, especially when the fresh varieties aren't in-season.

 - Prioritize.
-You can focus on paying a little more for the foods you eat the most of (or the foods on the Dirty Dozen list), and then be more cost-conscious with the foods you buy less frequently.
+You can focus on paying a little more for the foods on the Dirty Dozen list or the foods you eat the most, and then worry less about paying more for the foods on the Clean 15 list or the foods you buy less frequently.